 Properly thanking supporters is a fundamental part of great donor stewardship.
 When you send a sincere thank you letter, it shows donors that their gift has been noticed and appreciated.
 More than that, your thank you card or email is a chance to strengthen the connection a donor feels with your organization.

 But not all thank yous are created equal.
-From the choice between direct mail and email to the tone of your message, there are best practices to guide development professionals.
-We’ve gathered all the most important details in this Ultimate Thank You for Nonprofits infographic.
-Read on to learn how to deliver a thank you message that leaves donors feeling appreciated and impressed.
+From the choice between direct mail and email to the tone of your message, there are best practices to guide nonprofit professionals.
+We’ve gathered all the most important details and created this “Ultimate Thank You for Nonprofits” infographic to help you step up your thank you game.